Pool Equipment Questions

 - Put vacuum pole, vacuum head, and vacuum hose in pool.

-- Take other end of vacuum hose and hold against return until all of the bubbles come out of the vacuum head.
+- Take other end of vacuum hose and hold against return until all the bubbles come out of the vacuum head.

 - Attach skim vac to vacuum hose.